lydtechconsulting/ambar-event-sourcing/README.md

 When a new service is added
 Then the new service should receive and process the existing events
 ```
-Event sourcing naturally supports the creation of new materialized views as business requirements evolve.
+Benefits: Event sourcing naturally supports the creation of new materialized views as business requirements evolve.
 The ability to seamlessly introduce a new service into the ecosystem that can process historical events without disrupting the existing architecture provides significant flexibility and scalability.

 ### 1. Component Testing an Application Using Ambar